Alan L. Hart: Tuberculosis research

-In 1937 Hart was hired by the Idaho Tuberculosis Association and later became the state's Tuberculosis Control Officer.
-He established up Idaho's first fixed-location and mobile TB screening clinics and spearheaded the state's war against tuberculosis.
+In 1937, Hart was hired by the Idaho Tuberculosis Association and later became the state's Tuberculosis Control Officer.
+He established Idaho's first fixed-location and mobile TB screening clinics and spearheaded the state's war against tuberculosis.
 Between 1933 and 1945 Hart traveled extensively through rural Idaho, covering thousands of miles while lecturing, conducting mass TB screenings, training new staff, and treating the effects of the epidemic.

 An experienced and accessible writer, Hart wrote widely for medical journals and popular publications, describing TB for technical and general audiences and giving advice on its prevention, detection, and cure.
 At the time the word "tuberculosis" carried a social stigma akin to venereal disease, so Hart insisted his clinics be referred to as "chest clinics", himself as a "chest doctor", and his patients as "chest patients".
-Discretion and compassion were important tools in treating the stigmatised disease.
+Discretion and compassion were important tools in treating the stigmatized disease.

-In 1943 Hart, now recognised as preeminent in the field of tubercular Roentgenology, compiled his extensive evidence on TB and other x-ray-detectable cases into a definitive compendium, These Mysterious Rays: A Nontechnical Discussion of the Uses of X-rays and Radium, Chiefly in Medicine (pub.
-Harper & Brothers), still a standard text today.
-The book was translated into several languages, including Spanish.
+In 1943, Hart, now recognized as pre-eminent in the field of tubercular roentgenology, compiled his extensive evidence on TB and other X-ray-detectable cases into a definitive compendium, These Mysterious Rays: A Nontechnical Discussion of the Uses of X-rays and Radium, Chiefly in Medicine (published by Harper & Brothers), still a standard text today.
+It was the first general audience book on this subject, which allowed patients to understand how X-rays were a helpful diagnostic tool in a wide variety of cases.
+In the book, Hart also worked to dispel widespread safety concerns about X-ray technology, an artifact of the volatility of first-generation X-ray machines.
+These Mysterious Rays was translated into Spanish and several other languages.

-In 1948 Hart was appointed Director of Hospitalization and Rehabilitation for the Connecticut State Tuberculosis Commission.
-As in Idaho, Hart took charge of a massive statewide x-ray screening program for TB, emphasizing the importance of early detection and treatment.
+In 1948, Hart was appointed director of hospitalization and rehabilitation for the Connecticut State Tuberculosis Commission.
+As in Idaho, Hart took charge of a massive statewide X-ray screening program for TB, emphasizing the importance of early detection and treatment.
 He held this position for the rest of his life, and is credited with helping contain the spread of tuberculosis in Connecticut as he had previously in the Pacific Northwest.
 Similar programs based on his leadership and methodology in this field in other states also saved many thousands of lives.